jinheeyi/Workshop-task-0/README.md

 ## conclusion

 - Creating a loop animation with a bouncing screen effect worked very well, as I was able to successfully applying the technique by closely following the lecture videos for guidance.I was quite impressed with how smoothly the process went when coding basic animations, which motivated me to further improve my skills by exploring and experimenting with new coding techniques.
+- For this animation, it looks like a star is wandering off from the black sky, even playing and bouncing around which was beginner step, and I am quite excited on what I could do next to the next level of coding.